Dynamical symmetry breaking in Yang-Mills geometrodynamics: First order perturbations in geometrodynamics

 where $\tilde{Q}_{ym} = \tilde{\epsilon}_{\mu\nu}\:\tilde{\epsilon}^{\mu\nu}$ is assumed not to be zero.
 We also need the condition (\ref{scond}).
 We are free to choose the vector fields $X^{\alpha}$ and $Y^{\alpha}$, as long as the four vector fields (\ref{V1fop}-\ref{V4fop}) are not trivial.
-Let us remember under the present perturbative scheme that from all the possible normalized version of tetrads (\ref{V1fop}-\ref{V4fop}) that we called in the beginning of section \ref{newcurrents}, $\tilde{W}_{(o)}^{\mu}$, $\tilde{W}_{(1)}^{\mu}$, $\tilde{W}_{(2)}^{\mu}$, $\tilde{W}_{(3)}^{\mu}$, we designated $\tilde{T}_{(o)}^{\mu}$, $\tilde{T}_{(1)}^{\mu}$, $\tilde{T}_{(2)}^{\mu}$, $\tilde{T}_{(3)}^{\mu}$ the particular perturbed tetrad that diagonalizes the local non-Abelian perturbed stress-energy tensor, see section \ref{newcurrents} for the unperturbed scheme.
-As we did for the electromagnetic case in reference \cite{dsmg} we just proved that we can reproduce for the perturbed fields a similar formalism and constructions put forward for the unperturbed fields.
-In particular, we are able to write our new local tetrad keeping the same local extremal skeleton structure as in the unperturbed case and define the new local planes of symmetry associated to the perturbed diagonalized Yang-Mills stress-energy tensor.
-The new local planes of symmetry are going to be tilted with respect to the unperturbed planes.
-As we see in the next section, the perturbed local conserved currents will stay continuously locked inside both local orthogonal perturbed planes as the evolution of the interaction takes place, satisfying the perturbed version of equations (\ref{LCcurr1}-\ref{LCcurr2}).
-They will continuously accompany the tilting of the local perturbed planes.
+Let us remember under the present perturbative scheme that from all the possible tetrads $\tilde{W}_{(o)}^{\mu}$, $\tilde{W}_{(1)}^{\mu}$, $\tilde{W}_{(2)}^{\mu}$, $\tilde{W}_{(3)}^{\mu}$, in reference \cite{gaugeinvmeth} we designated $\tilde{T}_{(o)}^{\mu}$, $\tilde{T}_{(1)}^{\mu}$, $\tilde{T}_{(2)}^{\mu}$, $\tilde{T}_{(3)}^{\mu}$ the particular tetrad that block diagonalizes the local field strength $\tilde{\overline{f}}_{\mu\nu}$, see section \ref{blockdiag} for the unperturbed scheme.
+As we did for the electromagnetic case in reference \cite{dsmg,dsmg2} we just proved that we can reproduce for the perturbed fields a similar formalism and constructions put forward for the unperturbed fields.
+In particular, we are able to write our new local tetrad keeping the same local extremal skeleton-gauge vectors structure as in the unperturbed case and define the new local planes associated to the perturbed block diagonalized Yang-Mills field strength tensor.
+The rational for the local planes of stress-energy tensor diagonalization and symmetry under perturbations would be exactly the same.
+The new local planes of symmetry will be tilted with respect to the unperturbed planes.